About styes and chalazions

 Most styes get better within a few days.

-Styes don’t generally cause any permanent damage to the eye or eyelid.
+Styes and chalazions usually don’t cause permanent damage to the eye or eyelid.

-Take your child to the GP if the stye doesn’t go away within a few days of starting the stye treatment below.
+Take your child to the GP if the stye or chalazion doesn’t go away within 4-6 weeks of starting the treatment below.

-You should also see the doctor if your child has a stye plus other general symptoms including fever, headache and loss of appetite, or if your child is feeling generally unwell.
+You should also see the doctor if your child has a stye or chalazion and also:

 Always seek medical advice if your child’s eyesight is affected.

 To make a warm compress, get a clean handtowel soaked in warm water and apply to the eyelid for 2 minutes at a time.
 Try to repeat the warm compresses at least 3 times a day.
-Gentle massage during the warm compress can help drain the stye – but don’t try to squeeze the stye.
+Gentle massage during the warm compress can help drain the stye – but don’t try to squeeze the stye or chalazion.

 Antibiotic ointments are rarely used to treat styes, unless it’s a problem that keeps coming back.
-Oral antibiotics might help sometimes.
+Oral antibiotics might help if there’s a significant infection.

 Make sure that your child (and everyone else in the family) washes hands frequently to avoid spreading the infection.
 Use a separate towel for your child to dry their hands.